dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/http.md

 #### Response

-The response body will contain the data returned by the HTTP endpoint.
+The response body contains the data returned by the HTTP endpoint.
 The `data` field contains the HTTP response body as a byte slice (Base64 encoded via curl).
 The `metadata` field contains:

 * `statusCode` for the [HTTP status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)
 * `status` for the status description (e.g. 200 OK, 201 Created, etc.)
 * Values for all the HTTP response headers.
-If multiple values for te same key exist, they are delimited by `, `.
+If multiple values for the same key exist, they are delimited by `, `.

 #### Example

 {{% alert title="Note" color="primary" %}}
-We escape since ' is not supported on Windows
-On Windows, utilize CMD (PowerShell has different escaping mechanism)
+Escape since ' is not supported on Windows.
+Using Windows, utilize a command prompt (PowerShell has different escaping mechanism)
 {{% /alert %}}

 **Requesting the base URL**